RaySlash/nixos-config/README.md

 # NixOS + Home-Manager dotfiles

+> TODO: Fix the neovim module (lazynvim).
+The ccls and other lsps do not work as expected.

 This repository consists of my personal NixOS configuration files.
 This is a flake repository.
 You know what to do!

 ![Hyprland setup Screenshot](./ss_grim.png)